nandanmen/NotANumber/docs/algorithm.md

 And second, that the React component should only know about the current active state (along with some functions to change that state).

+A nicer interface for `SnapshottedAlgorithm` might include the state type so that `useAlgorithm` and everything else can infer the state type from that type instead of having to pass it around everywhere.

+> Unfortunately it looks like it's not possible to infer part of the generic list: https://github.com/microsoft/TypeScript/issues/26242

 ## Algorithm State Management

 For starters, I was thinking the logic to execute the program should live in a custom hook: